Are Deadlifts Good for Hypertrophy? Pro Tips & Examples

 What are deadlifts?

-Deadlifts are a weightlifting exercise that involves lifting a barbell or dumbbells from the ground to a standing position, primarily targeting the muscles in the lower back, glutes, hamstrings, and forearms.
+Deadlifts are a compound exercise where a barbell or dumbbell is lifted from the ground to a standing position, targeting the posterior chain muscles.

 Are deadlifts good for hypertrophy?